docker/docs/engine/installation/linux/docker-ee/suse.md

 ### Install from a package

-If you cannot use the official Docker repository to install Docker, you can download the `.rpm` file for your release and install it manually.
-You will need to download a new file each time you want to upgrade Docker.
+If you cannot use the official Docker repository to install Docker EE, you can download the `.rpm` file for your release and install it manually.
+You will need to download a new file each time you want to upgrade Docker EE.

 1. Go to the Docker EE repository URL associated with your trial or subscription in your browser.
 Go to